bkoprucu/jekyll4test/_posts/2023-10-15-Cat-sitting.md

 Username: 01551050<br>
 Password: XXXX (ask me)<br>

-You should book T26A or T32A.
+You can book T26A or T32A.

 You can use the Ikea bags in the wardrobe, I use them to carry clean laundry.
 For dirty, I use the gray box in the bathroom.